NEONScience/NEON-Data-Skills/_posts/2014-07-13-2_LiDAR-Data-Concepts_Activity2.md

 ---

+### Three Common LiDAR Data Products ###
+- [Digital Terrain Model](http://http://neoninc.org/leah_test/ESA2014/DTM.html) - this product represents the ground.
+- [Digital Surface Model](http://http://neoninc.org/leah_test/ESA2014/DTM.html) - This represents the top of the surface (so imagine draping a sheet over the canopy of a forest).
+- [Digital Terrain Model ](http://http://neoninc.org/leah_test/ESA2014/DTM.html) - this represents the elevation of the Earth's surface - and it sometimes also called a DEM or digital elevation model.

 ## LiDAR Point Clouds -- The Basics  ##
-Each point in a LiDAR dataset has a X, Y, Z value and other attributes as we discussed in Activity One.
-The points may be located anywhere in space are not within any particular grid. <image: LiDAR data point spacing>.
+Each point in a LiDAR dataset has a X, Y, Z value and other attributes.
+The points may be located anywhere in space are not aligned within any particular grid. <image: LiDAR data point spacing>.

 LiDAR point clouds are typically available in a .las file format.
 The .las file format is a compressed format that can better handle the millions of points that are often associated with LiDAR data point clouds.

-Some scientists prefer to run their own algorithms on LIDAR points to create useful data products given there are so many processing options associated with converting LIDAR data points into a gridded or raster format (discussed next).

 #### Gridded or Raster LiDAR Data Products ###
 LiDAR data products are most often worked within a gridded or raster data format.
 A raster file is a regular grid of cells, all of which are the same size.
 A few notes about rasters: